easytarget2000/ios-giphy-app-challenge/README.md

 Coding Challenge: A mobile app that shows the currently trending content from GIPHY.

 ## Build Instructions
 The app has been developed in Xcode 10.3 using Swift 5 with a deployment target of iOS 12.0.
 [CocoaPods](https://github.com/CocoaPods/CocoaPods) is required to install the library [Alamofire](https://github.com/Alamofire/Alamofire).
 Install CocoaPods, for example with [brew](https://github.com/Homebrew/brew) `brew install cocoapods`, change into the root directory of the project and run `pod install`.
 This fetches the dependencies and places them in the Workspace.
-Open the project throug `giphytrends.workspace` and run the Photo Challenge target in Xcode on an iPhone or iPad running iOS 12.0 or later.
+Open the project throug `giphytrends.workspace` and run the `giphytrends` target in Xcode on an iPhone or iPad running iOS 12.0 or later.

 ## Development Approach
 I started working on this take home test by separating the task description into small issues.
 These issues filled up a simple [kanban board](https://github.com/easytargetmixel/ios-giphy-app-challenge/projects/1), along with my initial thoughts and ideas in the issue descriptions.